nextflow-io/training/docs/nf_template/2_envsetup.md

 ### Saving files from Gitpod to your local machine

-To save any file from the explorer panel, right-click the file and select Download.
+To save any file from the explorer panel, right-click the file and select `Download`.